IF YOU’RE NEW TO THE SITE, PLEASE READ THIS FIRST.

 The first addition to the site includes my Thanksgiving trip to Atlanta in November 2013 and a stop in Whitwell, Tennessee.
 No conversions are needed.
 However, on that trip, my grandniece Maya, pointed out that I’ve omitted the story of the origin of the site’s unusual name.
 And since she inspired it, I’ll include it below.

 In 2014 my summer trip included the Badlands and Black Hills of South Dakota and an unusual cross country route along the Great River Road.
-The latter follows the Mississippi River from its source in Lake Itasca, Minnesota to Venice, Louisiana which is as far as one can drive in 2014 -thus traversing the country from north to south.
+The latter follows the Mississippi River from its source in Lake Itasca, Minnesota to Venice, Louisiana which is as far as one can drive in 2014 – thus traversing the country from north to south.

-In the summer of 2015, I traveled to Scotland – mainly to see at least one round of play of the Open Championship on the old course at St. Andrews – and then on to Scandinavia with a brief day trip to Helsinki.
+In the summer of 2015, I traveled to Scotland – mainly to see at least one round of play of the Open Championship on the old course at Saint Andrews – and then on to Scandinavia with a brief day trip to Helsinki.
 (Finland is not part of Scandinavia.)

 I’ve included a summary of the weekend blitz to Iowa on Halloween weekend with my friend Arnie when we took in three Maryland versus Iowa sporting events in two days.
 I again use local time and measurement conventions.
 This is in the other trips category.